“A handsome Victorian house overlooking Lake Windermere, with glorious gardens, beautiful breakfasts and faultless service”

 - Disabled Access

 - Off-street Parking

 - Air Conditioning

 - Guest Lounge

-The main house has 9 bedrooms, some with views over the gardens or across the lake to distant summits after which they take their name.
+The main house has 9 bedrooms, some with views over the gardens or across to distant summits after which they take their name.
 Local designer Alison Tordoff has used striking wallpapers, fun fabrics and a touch of bling lighting to give the rooms plenty of pizzazz.
 Jonathan and Caroline, meanwhile, made sure of the creature comforts, including superb mattresses (many of them kingsize), Egyptian cotton linens, Herdwick-wool carpets, REN toiletries and waffle robes in the bathrooms.
 Everything is spotlessly maintained, too.

 Rooms vary in size and layout - a couple are cosy (but others are huge), some have a walk-in closet or dressing room, and bathrooms range from shower cubicles to whirlpool tubs.
 We liked the look of Windermere, with its Balinese-style four-poster and exotic-bird wallpaper giving pops of orange on a pale grey-white palette.
 Orrest Head is a proper suite, with a separate sitting room where you can relax beneath branch- and bird stencils in front of a vast mirror-TV.
 Its bedroom has what may well be the biggest headboard in Cumbria (it had to be reassembled in situ).
 Langdale is one of the smaller rooms, but comes with a canopied kingsize bed and a big Gothic-arched window.
 You'll see these pointed arches reflected in furnishings throughout the hotel, many of them custom-made in Cumbria.